cs401-fall2022/lesson23-robertfaricy/README.md

-To run site, in bash from file directory containing -bin
+To run site, in bash from project directory containing -bin
 -public
     |